-- · This Smart Growth America guide illustrates the most effective zoning and ordinance strategies for more efficient development patterns. epa.gov/sites/production/files/2014-01/ documents/2009_essential_fixes_0.pdf - · In the Keystone Center Water and Growth Dialogue (2015), Clarion Associates conducted a comparison of the different development typologies across the West to identify water savings from land use patterns and density. clarionassociates.com/wp-content/uploads/2016/08/ Keystone-Colorado-Water-Dialogue.pdf - Community Builders' Place Value report (2016) provides the rationale for thinking about downtowns and neighborhoods that promote walkability, include mixed uses, a variety of housing types, and places supporting social interaction as ways to build a thriving economy and save water. communitybuilders.org/insights/place-value
+- This Smart Growth America guide illustrates the most effective zoning and ordinance strategies for more efficient development patterns. essential_fixes_0.pdf - In the Keystone Center Water and Growth Dialogue (2015), Clarion Associates conducted a comparison of the different development typologies across the West to identify water savings from land use patterns and density. clarionassociates.com/wp-content/uploads/2016/08/ Keystone-Colorado-Water-Dialogue.pdf - Community Builders' Place Value report (2016) provides the rationale for thinking about downtowns and neighborhoods that promote walkability, include mixed uses, a variety of housing types, and places supporting social interaction as ways to build a thriving economy and save water. communitybuilders.org/insights/place-value